Updated: 5 days ago

 Registration of a Trademark helps to prevent others from stealing or misleading your audience (by using your name or logo)

 We all have a moment of possessiveness when we see our ideas coming out of someone else's mouth.
 Credit thieves are rampant (people will steal content and pass it off as their own, including the audacity of not acknowledging the originator).
 In a perfect (cyber) world – there would be a vast awareness and mutual respect of others' IP rights (while remaining in compliance with social platform's intellectual property policies).
-Stay tuned for an easy guide to protecting yourself as a content creator!
+Here's an easy guide to get your started.